neilcampbelll/TAF_VMS/README.md

 taf.boot()
 ```

-3. Place your raw TACSAT and EFLALO RData files in the data directory with the naming convention:
+3. Place your raw TACSAT and EFLALO RData files in the `boot\initial\data` directory with the naming convention:
    - tacsat_YYYY.RData
    - eflalo_YYYY.RData